 3. Travel in time to 19th-century Bergen

-If you want to experience Bergen of yesterday literally, take a short bus trip to the Gamle Bergen Museum (Old Bergen Museum).
+If you want to experience the Bergen of yesterday literally, take a short bus trip to the Gamle Bergen Museum (Old Bergen Museum).
 You will visit the reconstruction of Bergen as it used to be, with citizens included!

 This small town consists of fiftyish houses from the 18th and 19th centuries.
-They moved them here mainly from Bergen city center, populated them with actors, and brought history to life.
+They moved them here mainly from the Bergen city center, populated them with actors, and brought history to life.

 Visitors are free to wander around and through the houses.
 You can see how barbershops, dental practices, or colonial grocery stores looked in their time.